In order to ensure the safety of all students, we require an orientation training for all adults working with our

 What days is it acceptable for students to wear Spirit Wear?

-Spirit Wear is worn on the first and third Wednesdays of every month.
+Spirit Wear is worn every Wednesdays.
 Watch the calendar or our Facebook page for reminders.

 Student Supply Lists for 2017/2018

 Supply lists are here!
 Below is a flyer from the School Tool Box company.
 We will again be offering parents the option to purchase all needed school supplies through them.
 Make sure to submit your order early to give enough time to receive the supplies before the first day of school.
 You will also find below next year's supply list for parents to individually purchase items.

 See list below by grade level: